 In order for faculty, staff and students to be eligible to operate university vans, a defensive driving training course must be completed.
 The course consists of an application, classroom instruction and a road test.
 To qualify to take the course, drivers must be at least nineteen years old, not a first year student and have three years of driving experience.
 Drivers must be in good standing with the Department of Motor Vehicles.

-Faculty and staff can operate a (7) passenger van without completing van training, but you must complete an application for the Office of Business, Finance and Technology.
+Faculty, staff and students can operate a (7) passenger van without completing van training, but you must complete an application for the Office of Business, Finance and Technology.

 Driving a University vehicle

 This application is for any student, faculty or staff member who is not currently on the university’s drivers list.
 Drivers who have already been approved to drive will remain on the list and need not apply again.
 A link to the form provided here ONLINE APPLICATION can also be found on the Business, Finance and Technology homepage and Kernodle Center website (for students).

 Guidelines developed by our insurance company as part of our risk management program are used to determine driver eligibility.
 For questions regarding those guidelines please contact Meghan Fisher at 278-5003.

 As a reminder, students driving 7-passenger vans (or larger) and faculty and staff driving 12-passenger vans* (or larger) must successfully complete a van drivers training course before being permitted to drive those vehicles.
 Van drivers training is administered by Moseley Center Staff and can be scheduled at Moseley Center Front Desk.
 Please contact Drema Holder at ext.
 7215 or e-mail email@example.com to reserve a spot or for more information.

 *You still must submit an application to drive any university vehicle regardless of size or capacity.